thegambler111/CoolObsVault/01_Experience/IoT/MQTT/MQTT Master class/Section 10_Security/Section 10_Security.md

 			- LWT in Connect message

 ## Authentication
 - You can send a username without a password but not a password without username
+	- In MQTT v5, you can send password without username
 	- Username and password are send in plain text

 ## TLS